Co-Chairs of the 2020 Centraide Campaign

 Montreal, June 4, 2020 – In a time of many social and economic challenges, Centraide of Greater Montreal is already hard at work to prepare its upcoming annual fall fundraising campaign, which is crucial for community agencies that provide essential services to vulnerable populations.

-For the campaign, Centraide will benefit from the volunteer commitment of two prominent business leaders, the Honourable Michael M. Fortier, Vice-Chairman of RBC Capital Markets, and Anne-Marie Hubert, EY Canada East Leader, who will head up a campaign cabinet of close to 30 business, union and institutional leaders.
+For the campaign, Centraide will benefit from the volunteer commitment of two prominent business leaders, the Honourable Michael M. Fortier, Vice-Chairman of RBC Capital Markets, and Anne-Marie Hubert, Eastern Canada Managing Partner for EY, who will head up a campaign cabinet of close to 30 business, union and institutional leaders.
 This dedicated team will appeal to the generosity of donors to continue to meet the many needs brought about by the COVID-19 crisis.

 “The role of the campaign cabinet is to encourage acts of solidarity, support and generosity for our community.
 Right now, we are reflecting with Centraide on the best way to engage donors.
 Over 80% of the donations collected by Centraide come from businesses, organizations, institutions, and their employees and retired staff.
 Some regular campaign activities will have to be adapted.
 However, using creativity to do things differently shows us how much donors truly want to help vulnerable people,” said Michael M. Fortier.